Being A Student In Germany: 2016 vs 2017 – What Has Changed?

 Affordable accommodation prices

-According to a survey of the German University Scholars (Deutsches Studentenwerk), a student spends an average of per month to lodge.
+According to a survey of the German University Scholars (Deutsches Studentenwerk), a student spends an average of per month on lodging.
 The places in university residences are cheaper (214 €), but waiting lists are long.